 Photo Courtesy of Wikipedia – Gregg Yan

-Imagine a booby with blue feet or bright red ones!
-That’s exactly what you’ll see with this species Red-footed Booby.
+Red-footed boobies are named for their bright red/orange feet.
+Juveniles don’t have fully red feet yet.
 These are the most common of all booby species.
 They live in tropical and subtropical areas around the world, including parts of Hawaii.

 What to look for: Red-footed Booby Birds come in a few color forms, called morphs.
-Some are mostly brown (brown morph), while others are white with black tailed wings or a white morph form.
+Some are mostly brown (brown morph), while others are white with black-tailed wings or a white morph form.
 The easiest way to identify them is by their vibrant red legs!
 They also have a pink or pale blue pouch at the base of their beak.
-These boobies are smaller than many of their cousins and are often seen nesting in small trees or shrubs.
+These boobies are smaller than many of their cousins and often nest in small trees or shrubs.

 Where you might spot them in Maui: You may not see them often near the main tourist spots.
 But keep watch on boat trips to smaller, uninhabited islands or along remote coastlines.
 Think Molokini Crater or offshore cliffs where they nest in colonies.
 They are skilled fliers and can often be seen in large colonies soaring gracefully overhead or resting in shrubs by the sea.
 Our Maui Snorkeling Tours often go to this area, so bring your binoculars just in case!